 The Best Singing Bowls website offers a wealth of information so you can learn more about how to buy and play a bowl — and of course, why one may be a better choice for you and why.
 They offer pages that range from how to use a singing bowl and how to play a singing bowl to a whole section on singing bowl therapy with a link to a researcher using Tibetan bowl healing for post traumatic stress.
 And, much much more.

+Their nifty compare feature makes it easy to narrow down what type of bowl (or set of bowls) you want.
 One of the things I love about the site is how easy it is to not just learn about the various types of bowls that are available but select based on size, note, price, region of the world, type of bowl and tone. there are tons of filters to choose from and you can listen to the sound of the bowl as well before you make a decision.

 One other thing to note: if you are looking for a specific style, size or note that you don’t see listed on their site, chances are that they have it in backstock.
 This expansive inventory, combined with their expert sound matching experience over dozens of years means that they can assemble sound healing sets that cater to your needs as well as bowl sets that can be used for chakra healing and meditation.